snapmaster-io/snapmaster-api/README.md

 ### `src/data`

-Contains the data access layer, database abstraction layer, and data pipeline
+Contains the data access layer, database abstraction layer, and data pipeline.

 ### `src/modules`

-Contains various app modules such as the environment, data pipeline, profile, connections
+Contains various app modules such as the environment, data pipeline, profile, connections, entities, etc.

 ### `src/providers`

-Contains the provider implementations for the supported social media accounts.  `providers.js` pulls these all together and consumers can import all providers by importing `providers.js`.
+Contains the provider implementations for the supported social media accounts.  `providers.js` pulls these all together.

 ### `src/services`

-Contains wrappers around all of the services used: Auth0, Facebook, Google, Twitter, and GCP (pubsub, scheduler, sentiment servcies).
+Contains wrappers around all of the services used: Auth0, GCP (pubsub, scheduler, etc), twilio, sendgrid, etc.

+### `src/snap`

+Contains the Snap Engine and the snap data access layer.

+### `snaps`

+Contains YAML definitions for common snaps.

 ### `utils`